undergrad-partner-school

 Books and Supplies

-The approximate cost of books and supplies for a college or university should also be taken into consideration as another important expense.
-The cost of books and supplies for full-time students of this school is estimated at about $1,600.
+Another important financial factor to consider is the approximate price of books and supplies for a college or university.
+The approximate cost of books and supplies for full-time students of this school is $1,600.

 Boarding